christophhart/hise_documentation/Scripting.md

 - File picker for external references (eg. image files)
 - Comboboxes for options (eg. Slider mode or macro control).

 In order to edit a component, make sure the editor panel is open (that indicates editing mode), right click a component and choose "Edit in panel".
 When you are done changing the properties, press `Compile` or `Apply changes` and the script will be updated.
+This allows creating of rather complex interfaces without touching the actual scripting code but on the other hand have the power of scripting to embed the actual functionality.

 > You can also turn on the editing mode which allows you to simply click on a component to open it in the Interface Designer.

-This allows creating of rather complex interfaces without touching the actual scripting code but on the other hand have the power of scripting to embed the actual functionality.
+Or you can double click on a widget variable in the Live Variable Watch table.
+This is especially useful if some widgets are masked by other widget (eg. background images), or even invisible.

 ### How does it work?